 December 2015.
 I’m not sure if we’d cunningly timed that later service for sunset views around the island or if it was just a happy coincidence.
 Either way it was a great memory and the perfect start to our Nature Beach adventure.

 Like this?
-Check out more My 5s from Koh Rong.
+Check out more articles from Koh Rong.